 Reduction (see there) is a complex chemical process.
-In winemaking, reductive vinification is understood to mean the complete exclusion of the oxygen required for the metabolism of microorganisms and thus the prevention of undesired oxidation.
+In winemaking, reductive vinification is understood to mean the complete exclusion, as far as possible, of the oxygen required for the metabolism of microorganisms and thus the prevention of undesirable oxidation.
 This requirement is met by the shortest possible transport routes and processing times for the grapes, must and wine with cool ambient conditions during pressing, must treatment, fermentation, ageing in hermetically sealed containers (steel tanks) and bottling.

 This is also supported by measures such as sulphurisation, fining and filtration.
-Through a reductive ageing process, the colour, as well as the smell and taste, i.e. the entire aroma of a wine is strongly influenced.
-The wines are characterised by a typical tangy, fruity and pure taste with pronounced aromas (primary aromas) and a white to pale yellow colour (the ferrous pigments are oxidisable and give a darker colour).
-These taste and smell impressions are called reductive notes in the positive sense.
+Reductive ageing strongly influences the colour, as well as the smell and taste, i.e. the entire aroma of a wine.
+The wines are characterised by a typically tangy, fruity and pure taste with pronounced aromas (primary aromas) as well as a white to light yellow colour (the iron-containing pigments can be oxidised and give a darker colour).
+These taste and smell impressions are called reductive notes in a positive sense.

-The complex, chemical changes during the bottle ripening or ageing of a wine are sometimes also called reductive ageing or reeductive process (see also under micro-oxygenation).
-In contrast to the reductive process, the oxidative ageing process involves a dosed contact with oxygen.
-This usually takes place with red wines with frequent barrel ageing.
+The complex chemical changes that occur during bottle age ing or ageing of a wine are sometimes also referred to as reductive ageing or reeductive process (see also under micro-oxygenation).
+In contrast to reductive ageing is oxidative age ing with dosed oxygen contact.
+This usually takes place in red wines with frequent barrel ageing.

-Complete lists of the numerous vinification measures and cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are included under the keyword vinification.
-Comprehensive information on wine law can be found under the keyword wine law.
+A complete list of the numerous vinification measures and cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law, can be found under the heading " Winemaking ".
+Comprehensive information on wine law can be found under the heading Wine Law.